Global Workforce Skills

 Join a supportive learning community and build connections with classmates from around the world!

 Global Workforce Skills follows a cohort model, which means you will join a group of classmates who will take the same courses together.
-You are required to complete a total of nine courses over three terms.
+You are required to complete a total of thirteen courses over three terms.
 Upon enrolling in the program, you will be assigned to the appropriate courses.

 How do I maintain full-time status?